RR-CMD/games-api/README.md

 **Using an IDE (Easiest)**

-1. Open the project in IntelliJ IDEA, Eclipse, or VS Code.
+1. Open the project in your preferred Java IDE.
 2. Let Maven download the dependencies.
 3. Run the `GamesApplication.java` main class.